Paint

 - Build: Call

-build()to create and register the paint (returns paint ID) - Update: Use paint management functions to update content during execution
+build()to create and register the paint (returns paint ID) - Show/Hide: Use

 Common Use Cases